dandange8005/mkdocs-site/docs/Ultra presentation.md

 An online course has been developed specifically for Cardiff University staff.
 It covers all the main aspects of the Ultra platform whilst also enabling you to experience Ultra from a student point of view.
 The entire course can be completed in 8-10 hours, although you are equally welcome to pick and choose the units that you find most useful at any time.

-## Issues and queries
+## Communication and engagement (page 24)

-Digital Education Support <DigEdSupport@cardiff.ac.uk>
+- Digital Education Support <DigEdSupport@cardiff.ac.uk>

-General issues and queries should be directed to the Digital Education Support team in the first instance.
-We have a team of experts that are available to support staff with any issues or queries relating to the Ultra platform.

-## Communication and engagement

 - Ultra contacts
 - Intranet (search for Ultra)
 - School Ultra champions

+General issues and queries should be directed to the Digital Education Support team in the first instance.
+We have a team of experts that are available to support staff with any issues or queries relating to the Ultra platform.

 You can find general ultra related information on the intranet.
 This includes information about the Ultra project and top level University wide communications.